 This language course is a continuation of JAPN2188.
-Japanese language III (Part 1) and again offers a balanced range of language skills, but with an additional emphasis on the applications of linguistic principles and methodology, and on reading skills both general and specialized.
-Students who took part in one-year exchange programmes in Japan cannot take this course.
+Japanese language III (Part 1) and again focuses on developing a balanced range of language skills, but with additional emphasis on the applications of linguistic principles and methodology, as well as on reading skills, both general and specialized.
+Students who have taken part in a one-year exchange programme to Japan are not eligible to take this course.
 Credit transfer for this course is not accepted.

-Assessment: 100% coursework (test, quizzes, presentation, homework/portfolio) Prerequisite: JAPN2188.
+Assessment:100% coursework (test, quizzes, presentation and homework/portfolio)Prerequisite:JAPN2188.
 Japanese language III (Part 1)

-List F. Japanese Language Courses
+List E. Japanese Language Courses